johndharrison/bmproxy/README.md

 ```

-Alternative we can get the ipaddress of the BMP server:
+Alternatively we can get the ipaddress of the BMP server:

 ```
 $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' bmp